 The Political Science AA program provides a solid foundation for students who plan to major in Political Science, Public Policy, Public Administration, or International Relations.
 This program allows students to focus on two areas of study: Political Science or Public Policy.
 The Political Science option is useful as an arts and science major for a variety of careers such as law, political science, public service, and foreign service.
 The Public Policy option focuses upon the development of skills that lead to careers in federal, state, local or international government.
 Students may also pursue careers in nonprofit agencies.
-Since the requirements of senior institutions varies widely, it is essential to choose a transfer institution as soon as possible and carefully follow the program described in that college's catalog.
-The complete program is available at the Gettysburg, Harrisburg and Lebanon campuses.
+Since the requirements of senior institutions vary widely, it is essential to choose a transfer institution as soon as possible and carefully follow the program described in that college's catalog.
+The complete program is available online through virtual learning, and at the Harrisburg, Lancaster and York campuses provided students take some of their coursework online through virtual learning.